Great Artesian Basin bore on Bollards Lagoon Station in the Australia Corner Country

 Life centres around an awareness and care for others virtually on a daily basis and distant neighbours well known.
 Travel to any remote corner of Australia and you can’t ignore the adulation held for the Royal Flying Doctor.

-Indulgence in the bush takes a simple form confirming there is joy in doing without or with less, while in the city we are victims of consumerism and “stuffocation”.
+Indulgence in the bush takes a simple form.
+There is joy in doing without or with less, while in the city we are victims of consumerism and “stuffocation”.

-Evidence abounds in the inland of difficulties overcome, nurturing personal enterprise and ingenuity, rather than expectations of a hand-out or entitlement.
+Evidence abounds in the outback, of difficulties overcome through personal enterprise and ingenuity, rather than expectations of a hand-out or entitlement.

-Social events reach a new dimension resulting in a loyalty and respect toward leadership of the day unrivalled in the city.
+Social events reach a new dimension leading to loyalty, courtesy and respect for leadership of the day (no matter how bad), a quality less apparent in the city.

 While the pace of life may seem more relaxed, evidence of hard work and application, humbly delivered are widely apparent.

-In this 21st century of global turmoil, country life is centred around humanity, perhaps the deep rooted reason behind some discerning city folk now choosing a new lifestyle in small country towns across the inland.
+In this 21st century of global turmoil, country life is centred around humanity.
+This may be the deep rooted reason behind some discerning city folk now choosing an alternative lifestyle in small country towns across the inland.

-Bridge the divide through a journey to the Australia Corner Country
+Bridge the divide through a journey to the Corner Country

-Guests joining us on our Corner Country Outback Tour are able to bridge the City-Country Divide through daily discoveries:
+Guests joining us on our Corner Country Outback Tour have an opportunity to bridge the City-Country Divide:

-In each small country village city folk are still seen motoring through, barely attuned to the character which makes each town or region of unique significance.
+Sadly, in each small country village city folk are seen motoring through, barely attuned to the character which makes each town or region of unique significance.

-The vital reliance inland communities and towns have had on the supply of water from the Great Artesian Basin and the 1898 success of Australia’s first Hydro-Electricity engineering plant, lighting up a town like Thargomindah receive fading regard.
+Rarely considered is the reliance inland communities have had on the supply of water from the Great Artesian Basin.
+Even the success of Australia’s first Hydro-Electricity engineering plant way back in 1898, lighting up a town like Thargomindah, was a world class engineering feat.

-Rural dynasties give credence to the terms family values, bonding and endeavour.
+Rural dynasties give credence to strong family values, bonding and endeavour.

-Family lives have come to a standstill and then regenerated beyond the ravages of flood, fire, prickly pear invasion, over-grazing, land mismanagement.
-Recovery is reliant on character.
+Family lives have come to a standstill and then regenerated beyond the ravages of flood, fire, pest invasion, over-grazing, land mismanagement.
+Recovery nurtured by character.

-Where innovation, design, applied intelligence and experience in a quiet corner of the country has led to global benefit and success.
+Applied innovation, design, intelligence and connection to nature in a quiet corner of the country has led to significant success in resource exploration and organic farming.

-Where curious characters, feats of endeavour and legends have led to a unique Australian Spirit.
+The curious characters, their feats of endeavour have led to a unique Australian Spirit.